Robotxm/FileThief/README.md

 If you like, you can fully hide FileThief (except in Task Manager)

 ### What do I need to use FileThief?
-- A computer running Windows XP and later (Windows 10 IS RECOMMENDED)
+- A computer running Windows Vista and later (Windows 10 IS RECOMMENDED) ** Notice: From 2.2.2 Debug Ver, Windows XP is not supported in order to enable High DPI **
 - .NET Framework 3.5 (See [Wiki](https://github.com/Robotxm/FileThief/wiki/System-Requirements "Wiki"))

 ### Open Sources